andrewchambers/bupstash/doc/guides/Network Filesystems.md

 # Network Filesystems

-Currently we do not recommend using bupstash where the repository is mounted on a network filesystem.
-This is because that we cannot guarantee the file locking semantics of the network filesystem is suitable for use with bupstash and the bupstash sqlite3 metadata database.
+Bupstash relies on fcntl style POSIX file locking across multiple files to work in a concurrent context.
+Do not use bupstash with any network filesystem that does not support fcntl style locking unless you understand the potential consequences of such a decision.

-When using a remote repository it is always recommended to use bupstash over ssh by setting BUPSTASH_REPOSITORY to an `ssh://` style URL.
+When using bupstash with a remote repository it is always recommended to use bupstash over ssh by setting BUPSTASH_REPOSITORY to an `ssh://` style URL.
 This mode is safe for concurrent use, faster and better in the majority of use cases.

-For information on specific unsupported network filesystem configurations see the sections below.
+For information on specific network filesystem configurations see the sections below.

-## NFSv3
+## NFSv3/NFSv4

-Currently we do no recommend using bupstash over NFSv3 in any configuration.
-This may change with future releases.
+We do no recommend using bupstash over NFSv3 in any configuration.

-## NFSv4

-Currently we do no recommend using bupstash over NFSv4 in any configuration.
-This may change with future releases.
+If you are stubborn, ensure locking is enabled or only access the repository from one bupstash process as a time.

+NFSv4 has a more sound network locking protocol, so given the choice between NFSv3 and NFSv4 always choose NFSv4 with locking enabled.

 ## CephFS

-Currently we do no recommend using bupstash over CephFS in any configuration.
-This may change with future releases.
+Using bupstash over Cephfs is untested so is currently not recommended.

 ## SSHFS

-Currently we do no recommend using bupstash over sshfs in any configuration.
+Currently we do no recommend using bupstash over sshfs in any configuration due to the lack of file lock support across multiple machines.

-This is especially true because if you have sshfs access, you almost certainly have the ability to set BUPSTASH_REPOSITORY to an `ssh://` style url which enables safe concurrent repository access in all situations.
+If you have sshfs access, you almost certainly have the ability to set BUPSTASH_REPOSITORY to an `ssh://` style url which enables safe concurrent repository access in all situations.

 ## 9P2000.L

-9P2000.L mounts are not supported but may work with caching disabled and after disabling sqlite3 WAL mode.

-To disable the repository sqlite3 WAL mode run the command `sqlite3 /path/to/repository/bupstash.sqlite3 'PRAGMA journal_mode = DELETE;'`.
+Uncached 9P2000.L mounts of repositories exported via the diod 9P2000.L server will likely work without issue, though use at your own risk.